praveenVnktsh/Controlling-Drones-in-a-Complex-Manner/readme_q3.md

 ![](outputs/3/gains2_kdpos_stateErrors.png)

-- We can see that the system reaches the steady state value in a much more delayed fashion - it takes a lot more time for the drone to converge to the desired height and actually fails to do so in the actual amount of time that we give it!
+- We can see that the system reaches the steady state value in a much more delayed fashion - it takes a lot more time for the drone to converge to the desired height.
+This can more readily be seen in the error plots.

 <p style="page-break-after: always;">&nbsp;</p>